 This course focuses on figure drawing using the models for both analytical processes of observation and invention.
-Students develop their abilities to create meaningful composition, space and movement, both in class problems and in individual independent projects.
-Intensive investigations of composition will focus on the dynamic relationship between form (the figure) and content.
-Prerequisite: Drawing II the formal possibilities of black, white and color media.
-Intensive investigations of concept and process continue to focus on the dynamic relationship between form and content.
-Emphasis is placed on composition, space and movement, both in class problems and in individual independent projects.
+Student will develop their and Metaphor FA234 Students will develop the ability to think creatively and develop an authentic and unique personal vision.
+Synthesizing and building on ideas introduced in previous courses, students will continue to deepen their engagement with the formal possibilities of black, white, and color media.
+Intensive investigations of concept and process will continue to focus on the dynamic relationship between form and content.
+Emphasis will be placed on composition, space, and movement both in class problems and individual independent projects.
 The class culminates with the creation of a personal body of work developed through independent research and in class critiques.
 Prerequisite: Drawing III

-Drawing IV: Perception and Metaphor FA234
+Drawing IV: Perception